Isaaker/archerysimulator/docs/documentation/security.md

 In this section I talk about the security platform.

+!!! info
-**The information is reduced to maintain security and privacy so there may be processes that are not mentioned, censored information or other information that has been modified for security purposes.**
+    The information is reduced to maintain security and privacy so there may be processes that are not mentioned, censored information or other information that has been modified for security purposes.

+!!! tip
-**Also we have an [Auth0 wiki section](https://github.com/Isaaker/Ghost_Simulator_ES/wiki/Auth0)**
+    Also we have an [Auth0 wiki section](https://github.com/Isaaker/Ghost_Simulator_ES/wiki/Auth0)

 ## Considerations